leeboardtools/mimon/UIDesignNotes.md

 ### Lot Viewer
     - TBD
-    - Lots are normally created when a security is purchased.
+    - Lots are created when a security is purchased.

 ### Reconcile Window